 - Extreme Doormat: She occasionally worries over the dangerous activities of her husband and sons, but is usually dismissed or ignored.

-- This is averted in the two most recent series, though, in which she has a job: in Undercover Brothers, she is the head research librarian at the Bayport public library, and in Adventures, she is a real estate agent.
+- In the two most recent series she works outside the home: in Undercover Brothers, she is the head research librarian at the Bayport Public Library, and in Adventures, she is a real estate agent.

 - Maiden Aunt: One of the classic trope examples.